OUCyf/OUCyf/README.md

 I'm **Fu Yin**, a geophysics graduate student.

 - 💬 Ask me about seismology.
+- - 👯 Looking to collaborate on Cloud Compuating.
 - 🎓 Used to be a student at USTC, now I'm a Rice Student.
-- 👯 Looking to collaborate on Cloud Compuating about cross-correlation.
 - 🔭 Interested in seismology and DAS.
 Recently focus on ambient noise monitoring and imaging.
 - ✍🏻 I will write my personal thoughts on Programming & Seismology in my Personal Notebook https://yinfu.info/Programming-Notebook/